Short answer: no, you don't need an accountant to comply with MTD. But there are situations where having one still makes sense.

 2. Submit quarterly updates to HMRC — four times a year, summarising your income and costs

-4. Submit a Final Declaration confirming your overall tax position (this replaces the Self Assessment tax return)
+3. Submit a Final Declaration after the tax year ends, confirming your overall tax position (this replaces the Self Assessment tax return)

 That sounds like a lot, but the quarterly updates are simple summaries.
 You're not submitting detailed breakdowns — just totals for income and expenses by category.